-Educational institutions that aim generating transdisciplinary research on sustainability could enhance the quality of education they provide if their inner coherent with practices are the sustainability principles and actions, also engaging in a more meaningful way with societal actors.
-That is, if they "walk the talk," that could ease the way to open spaces and build trusting dialogue And, when the culture and relations. practices of the education center are coherent with sustainability, this could make them be transformative forces in their communities towards sustainability.
+Educational institutions that aim at generating transdisciplinary research on sustainability could enhance the quality of education they provide if their inner practices are coherent with the sustainability principles and actions, also engaging in a more meaningful way with societal actors.
+That is, if they "walk the talk," that could ease the way to open dialogue spaces and build trusting And, when the culture and relations. practices of the education center are coherent with sustainability, this could make them be transformative forces in their communities towards sustainability.